 Why study German?
-Consider some of the following reasons for exploring German language and culture:
+Check out some of the many career benefits to learning German here.
+Consider also some of the following reasons for exploring German language and culture:

 Whether you decide to work someday for a commercial, not-for-profit, or government enterprise, the chances are greater every day that your work will bring you into contact with native speakers of German.
 Consider this: around 100 million Europeans — one fifth of the European Union’s population — are native speakers of German.

-*Data from the ‘Trade Profiles’ statistics published by the World Trade Organization (www.wto.org) in September 2015
+*Data from the ‘Trade Profiles 2018’ statistics published by the World Trade Organization (www.wto.org)

 A crucial part of PLU’s mission is to prepare its students for life in an increasingly internationalized world, and an indispensable part of this life is the ability to speak and understand a foreign language.